 Today, designer dogs and hybrid dogs are incredibly popular thanks to their virality on social platforms.
-Yet, many mixed-breed dogs coined as designer dogs respond to a lot of needs pet parents have (e.g. hypoallergenic, smaller size, better nose, etc).
+Yet, many mixed-breed dogs coined as designer dogs respond to many needs pet parents have (e.g. hypoallergenic, smaller size, better nose, etc).

-While there is a lot of designer dog bashing going on over the last few years, we also need to understand that there is a market for such hybrid dog breeds.
+While there has been a lot of designer dog bashing over the last few years, we also need to understand that there is a market for such hybrid dog breeds.

 What is a designer dog?

 A designer dog is a mixed breed dog or a cross of two purebred dogs.
 Designer dogs are generally bred together in order to achieve a specific look.

 Purebred dogs are characterized by dogs that have been bred over a number of generations in order to breed true.
 These puppies that are bred true all have the same looks and characteristics.
 Purebred dogs give dog breeders a sense of security because they know exactly what they are getting with purebreds.
 They already know what kind of dog they will be and what they are capable of.
 This is also the reason why some puppies are more affordable than others.

 Therefore, by knowing exactly what two dogs are genetically made up of, breeders can determine what type of specimen they can create.
 A designer dog results from these planned matings between the two individual purebreds.
 That said, these dogs have a purebred documented ancestry.